-The following chart depicts the Authority's major operating expense categories, exclusive of depreciation/amortization, and their relation to total operating expenses for the years ended June 30:
+The following chart depicts the Authority's major operating expense categories, exclusive of depreciation, and their relation to total operating expenses for the years ended June 30:

-Payroll expenses increased due to changes in pension and OPEB actuarial assumptions and prior year plan changes.
-These changes at times reflect a benefit received, which is a decrease to expenses, and are shown netted with payroll and related expenditures on the statement of revenues, expenses, and changes in net position.
-Advertising/development and contract services increased primarily due to an increased focus on advertising via radio, television, and billboards and ticket vouchers for local residents in effort to spur increased awareness and traffic to the Authority.
-Utilities and fuel increased due to the overall increase in airport usage due to a rebound in travel that was halted during the COVID-19 pandemic.
+Payroll expenses decreased due to changes in pension and OPEB actuarial assumptions and prior year plan changes.
+Advertising/development and contract services decreased primarily due to an increased focus on advertising in an effort to spur increased awareness and traffic to the Authority in the prior year that was not a priority in the current fiscal year.
+Utilities and fuel remained consistent due to the consistency seen after the prior year rebound in travel.